apacheignite/documentation/clustering/docker-deployment.md

 [/block]
 For information please refer to [cloud.google.com](https://cloud.google.com/compute/docs/images#import_an_image)

-2. Go to `google compute console`.
+2. Go to `Google Compute Console`.
 3. Go to `Compute->Compute Engine->VM` instances and click on `New instance`.
-4. Click to `Change` button in section `Boot disk`.
+4. Click on `Change` button in section `Boot disk`.
 5. Go to `Your image` and choose imported image.
-On screenshot is image with `ignite-name` name.
+On the screenshot the image is with `ignite-name` name.
 [block:image]
 {
   "images": [